Blues: Lyrics

 It may be sending you baby, but it's worrying the hell out of me.

 Hokum blues celebrated both comedic lyrical content and a boisterous, farcical performance style.
 Tampa Red and Georgia Tom's "It's Tight Like That" (1928) is a sly wordplay with the double meaning of being "tight" with someone, coupled with a more salacious physical familiarity.
 Blues songs with sexually explicit lyrics were known as dirty blues.
 The lyrical content became slightly simpler in postwar blues, which tended to focus on relationship woes or sexual worries.
 Lyrical themes that frequently appeared in prewar blues, such as economic depression, farming, devils, gambling, magic, floods and drought, were less common in postwar blues.

 The writer Ed Morales claimed that Yoruba mythology played a part in early blues, citing Robert Johnson's "Cross Road Blues" as a "thinly veiled reference to Eleggua, the orisha in charge of the crossroads."
 However, the Christian influence was far more obvious.
 The repertoires of many seminal blues artists, such as Charley Patton and Skip James, included religious songs or spirituals.
 Reverend Gary Davis and Blind Willie Johnson are examples of artists often categorized as blues musicians for their music, although their lyrics clearly belong to spirituals.

 Form

+The blues form typically uses a repeating chord progression, most commonly the twelve-bar sequence.
+Vocal and instrumental patterns frequently display a call-and-response structure rooted in African and African-American musical traditions.

+Early blues at the turn of the 20th century was not governed by a single standardized structure.
+Folklorist Howard W. Odum documented secular songs from circa 1908–1910 that featured freely repeated or extended verses and flexible stanzaic forms.
+David Evans likewise notes that early blues allowed considerable structural variation before becoming more standardized through commercial recording.